ElementsProject/lightning/doc/PLUGINS.md

  - `getmanifest` asks the plugin for command line options and JSON-RPC commands that should be passed through
- - `init` is called after the command line options have been parsed and passes them through with the real values.
+ - `init` is called after the command line options have been parsed and passes them through with the real values (if specified).
 This is also the signal that `lightningd`'s JSON-RPC over Unix Socket is now up and ready to receive incoming requests from the plugin.